Before you branch

 - Short-term fix.
 This is a minor item that you can improve and likely takes only a few minutes or up to a day or two.
 (Think: “My team needs to benefit from this new icon I created so I’ll want to merge it as soon as I can.”)

-Tip: We believe that it's okay to have branches for everything - do not be afraid of creating branches!
+Tip: It's okay to have branches for everything — don't be afraid of creating branches!
 Whether it's small fixes, visual polish, file cleanup, or distant future explorations, anything goes.
 The size of the impact doesn’t matter.
-Also, don’t feel afraid to branch off of someone else’s branch (no hard feelings ✌️).
+Also, don’t be afraid to branch off of someone else’s branch.

 Name your branch

-Like a writer facing a blank page, you’ve told us that naming your branch can be intimidating.
+Like a writer facing a blank page, naming your branch can be intimidating.

-Let’s make it simple: By naming your branch, you’re deciding what you’ll work on next.
-Your branch name definitively states to you and everyone else, “This is the scope of this assignment and no more.”
+Let’s make it simple: The name of your branch reflects that you’ll work on next.
+It definitively states to you and everyone else, “This is the scope of this assignment and no more.”
 When you start a branch with this level of clarity, you kickstart your creative process in three ways:

 - Scope: You clear away distractions and guard against the dreaded “scope creep”.